RajPrajapati16/spam_message_detection_using_ml/README.md

 # 📬 Spam Message Detection using Machine Learning

-This project is a machine learning-based system to detect spam messages using traditional NLP techniques and classification models.
+This project is a machine learning-based system to detect spam messages using classification model.

 ---

 ## 📁 Dataset

 The dataset used in this project is from [Kaggle SMS Spam Collection Dataset](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset).

 It contains labeled messages as `spam` or `ham`.

 ---